rgwch/make-elexis-demodb/readme.md

 * run `NODE_ENV=yoursettings node .`
 * remove all unneccessary users from the table `user_` and rename the needed user.
 * Log in into the demo database from within elexis.
 Change the password of the logged-in user
-* check carefully possible fields where personal data might be (e.g. Informations on mandators in tarmed-settings or the field 'bezeichnung3' in the table `kontakt`), ore some 'extinfo' fields.
+* check carefully possible fields where personal data might be (e.g. Informations on mandators in tarmed-settings or the field 'bezeichnung3' in the table `kontakt`), or some 'extinfo' fields.
 * `mysqldump` the prepared demo database.